 Wondering about the difference between active dry yeast, instant yeast, bread machine yeast and quick rise yeast?
 I’ve got an article that explains the differences between different yeast.
 This article also shows how to convert between instant yeast and active dry yeast.

-No-Salt Bread Recipe Instructions
+Low-Salt Bread Recipe Instructions

 This recipe is for a two-pound loaf.
 Use the basic cycle with the medium crust setting.